 For PayPal payments: The time and date of a payment, the amount, and the name of the payer.
 The data is stored for 10 years; they say it is not connected to the user's account, but you will have to take their word for it.
 Cash payment is also available.

 No tracking shit on their website, unlike StartMail.
 No IP storage, e-mail deleted immediately upon your action and only stored in a backup encrypted with your password.
 No personal information collected ever; payment data anonymized as well, so even when the government comes knocking, they get nothing.
+And for something completely different - Posteo is powered by renewable energy sources!
+So you're protecting the environment with this provider, as well.
 All in all, if we take all of what Posteo says as it is, we have ourselves a great service - probably the best you can get from a corporation - but you will see how some free ones are even better.

 Okay, time for a small recap.
 Among free providers so far, the competition for the first place is between Dismail and Cock.li - they collect and store a similar amount of information and for near the same amount of time.
 Both support mail clients and Tor / VPN registration.
 However, they still store an amount of data I consider significant.
 And they have another issue - both are run by a single guy; what happens if they get bored or...anything else happens to them?
 The service probably dies.
 From the paid ones, the only one worth getting over these two is Posteo - which seemingly stores very little data - and what it does store can be immediately deleted and remains only in an encrypted backup.

 So why did I decide to break the article up here?
 Well, because I wanted to save the best for last!
 What's coming next are three providers that leave both Dismail and Cock.li in the dust.
 Even Posteo cannot compare - despite them being free.
 So what makes these three so different?
 Have a comfortable seat and read on...